 The difference is the manufacturing process.
 Non-woven is produced without fibers per se.
-They are, molded or produced under a pressure heated environment; kind of like melted together.
-So, one of the ‘fibers’ are all connected to each other; fibers going cross-wise or length-wise are manufactured together.
-If a single ‘fiber’ gets torn or weaken it will not affect the structural integrity of the surrounding fibers.
+They are, molded or produced under pressurized heat; melted together via injection molding.
+Resulting in fibers that are all bonded to each other; fibers going cross-wise or length-wise are manufactured together.
+If a single fiber gets torn or weaken it will not affect the structural integrity of the surrounding fibers.
 That’s why if you cut the carpet tiles during the installation process it will not fray or unravel.

-Woven carpet is produced with strains or strings of fibers.
+Woven carpet is produced with strands or strings of fibers.
 It is woven.
-The disadvantage is that it can fray and/or fibers can be lose and float in the air, also known as volatile organic compounds (VOC).
-Woven shag carpets are the worst for VOCs and can.
+The disadvantage is that it can fray and/or fibers can become lose and float in the air, also known as volatile organic compounds (VOC).
+Woven shag and high pile carpets are the worst for VOCs.
 Woven carpet are not recommended for those who are asthmatic, have allergies or sensitivities to air borne particles.

 - We a leaning toward a color that will bring the lightness inside of a dark bedroom.
 Do you have a light blue?
 What do you recommend?